NCHC Eligibility Guidelines & Procedure

 HomeSchool, Public, Private, etc.

-• HomeSchool to HomeSchool Transfers (2023-24 & 2024-25 season)– This is Year 2 of a four-year implementation plan.
+- NCHBC 2024 HomeSchool Athlete HomeSchool Transfers (2024-25 season)– We will remain in Year 2 of a four-year implementation plan for this season.
 Guidelines: No sitting period if a team has five or fewer combined upperclassmen homeschool transfers from NCHBC 2024 Participants.
-This policy includes players who have been homeschooled from the start of the year to the end of the year for two consecutive years (regardless of who they played for.)
-Players must meet all other eligibility requirements, including transferring before the season begins.
+This policy includes players who have been homeschooled from the start of the year to the end of the year for two consecutive years leading into this season (regardless of who they played for.)
+Players must meet all other eligibility requirements, including transferring, before the season begins.

 Clarification: Student-athlete transfer classifications are based on the student’s grade at the school or team they are transferring from. ie: If the student was a Junior at their previous school/team, they are considered an incoming Senior; if they “reclassify,” they are still treated as an incoming Senior in terms of the following rules.
 These rules are based on off-season transfers.
 See above for the In-Season upperclassmen transfer policy.